ASPerience/ASPerPGI_Tryton/contract/doc/index.rst

 Contract Module
 ########################

+The Contract module redefines the following models:
+ * New boolean field "contract" on product template
+ *

 The Contract module defines the following models:
- *
+ * Product contract
- *
+ * Product contract attributes

 Attribute
 *********